NHL Regular Season & Stanley Cup Preview & Betting Guide

 Of the current thirty-two franchises in the NHL, a total of twenty-seven of those have at least made a Stanley Cup final; the Columbus Blue Jackets, Minnesota Wild, Winnipeg Jets, Utah Mammoth and the Seattle Kraken are the five teams that have never made it to a Stanley Cup final.

-Along with those five teams, there are an additional five who have never won a Stanley Cup despite making it to the finals, those are the Vancouver Canucks (0-3), Buffalo Sabres (0-2), Nashville Predators (0-1), Ottawa Senators (0-1) and the San Jose Sharks (0-1).
+Along with those five teams, there are an additional five that have never won a Stanley Cup despite making it to the finals:

 NHL Conference Finals Statistics

-The main question is, for those playing 7 games, just how much of an effect does that have on the team, are they the more tired going into the Stanley Cup finals?
+The main question is, for those playing 7 games, just how much of an effect does that have on the team?
+Are they more tired going into the Stanley Cup finals?

 NHL Eastern Conference Finals Statistics